-(a) Share Reserve.
+(a) Share

+Reserve.

-- (i) Subject to Section 10(a) relating to Capitalization Adjustments, the aggregate number of shares of Common Stock that may be issued pursuant to Stock Awards from and after the Effective Date will not exceed (A) 22,657,133 shares (which number is the sum of (i) the number of shares (10,032,133) subject to the Prior Plans' Available Reserve and (ii) an additional 5,000,000 new shares, plus 4,000,000 shares of Common Stock approved by the Board in January 2019, and subsequently approved by the Company's stockholders, plus 2,800,000 shares of Common Stock approved by the Board in February 2020, and subsequently approved by the Company's stockholders, plus 825,000 shares of Common Stock approved by the Board in January 2021, and subsequently approved by the Company's stockholders, plus 5,000,000 shares of Common Stock approved by the Board in March 2022[, and subsequently approved by the Company's stockholders]), and (B) the Prior Plans' Returning Shares, if any, which become available for grant under this Plan from time to time (such aggregate number of shares described in (A) and (B) above, the "Share Reserve"). - (ii) For clarity, the Share Reserve in this Section 3(a) is a limitation on the number of shares of Common Stock that may be issued pursuant to the Plan.
+- (i) Subject to Section 10(a) relating to Capitalization Adjustments, the aggregate number of shares of Common Stock that may be issued pursuant to Stock Awards from and after the Effective Date will not exceed (A) 31,657,133 shares (which number is the sum of (i) the number of shares (10,032,133) subject to the Prior Plans' Available Reserve and (ii) an additional 5,000,000 new shares, plus 4,000,000 shares of Common Stock approved by the Board in January 2019, and subsequently approved by the Company's stockholders, plus 2,800,000 shares of Common Stock approved by the Board in February 2020, and subsequently approved by the Company's stockholders, plus 825,000 shares of Common Stock approved by the Board in January 2021, and subsequently approved by the Company's stockholders, plus 5,000,000 shares of Common Stock approved by the Board in March 2022, and subsequently approved by the Company's stockholders, plus 4,000,000 shares of Common Stock approved by the Board in February 2023, and subsequently approved by the Company's stockholders and (B) the Prior Plans' Returning Shares, if any, which become available for grant under this Plan from time to time (such aggregate number of shares described in (A) and (B) above, the "Share Reserve"). - (ii) For clarity, the Share Reserve in this Section 3(a) is a limitation on the number of shares of Common Stock that may be issued pursuant to the Plan.
 Accordingly, this Section 3(a) does not limit the granting of Stock Awards except as provided in Section 8(a).
 Shares may be issued in connection with a merger or acquisition as permitted by NASDAQ Listing Rule 5635(c) or, if applicable, NYSE Listed Company Manual Section 303A.08, AMEX Company Guide Section 711 or other applicable rule, and such issuance will not reduce the number of shares available for issuance under the Plan. - (iii) Subject to Section 3(b), the number of shares of Common Stock available for issuance under the Plan will be reduced by: (A) one share for each share of Common Stock issued pursuant to an Option or SAR with respect to which the exercise or strike price is at least 100% of the Fair Market Value of the Common Stock subject to the Option or SAR on the date of grant; and (B) one and forty four hundredths (1.44) shares for each share of Common Stock issued pursuant to a Full Value Award.